markjprice/cs13net9/docs/errata/errata.md

 > Thanks to [Anass Sabiri](https://github.com/lambdacore12) for raising [this issue on February 20, 2025](https://github.com/markjprice/cs13net9/issues/25).

 The link for best practices has moved to this link: https://docs.unity3d.com/Manual/performance-reference-types.html, and you need to scroll down to one of the last sections, titled *Avoid converting value types to reference types*.

+# Page 109 - Custom number formatting

+> Thanks to [s3ba-b](https://github.com/s3ba-b) for raising [this issue on October 9, 2025](https://github.com/markjprice/cs12dotnet8/issues/105).

+I wrote, "You can apply standard number formatting using simpler format codes, like `C` and `N`.
+They support a precision number to indicate how many digits of precision you want.
+The default is two."

+Although the default precision for the `C` and `N` format codes is two decimal places, other codes are different.
+In the 10th edition, I will write, "You can apply standard number formatting using simpler format codes, like `C` and `N`.
+They support a precision number to indicate how many digits of precision you want, for example, `C0` and `N4`.
+The default is 2 for `C` and `N` but are different for other format codes.
+For example, `D`, the default precision is the minimum number of digits required, and for `E` the default precision is 6."

 # Page 111 - Custom number formatting